PavlosTzitzos/van-der-pol-oscillator/README.md

 # van-der-pol-oscillator

+## In this Repository

+Report Folder: The report of the initial version.

+VanDerPolOscillator: The initial version (functions only)

+VanDerPolOscillatorAPI: The version with classes (an attempt)

+VanDerPolOscillatorTests: Tests for the API.

 ## ToDo List :
 - [ ] Write the report using latex. (check below)
 - [ ] make plot of state variables x1 vs x2 using GnuPlot.